All Episodes

 I think that's really, really important.

-And I think do you know the exact number of it?
+And I think you know the exact number of it.

 Okay, that's really important.

-Uh something like this being done at the very last minute as the president exits exits is highly questionable.
+Something like this being done at the very last minute as the president exits is highly questionable.

-Changing the standard to make it available, not necessarily actually distributed, but making it technically available to sixteen additional agencies is mind-boggling.
+Changing the standard to make it available, not necessarily actually distributed, but making it technically available to 16 additional agencies is mind-boggling.

-Um and and as Jay said, even though this increases the universe of people who might have access to the intercepted phone calls, nonetheless, uh as I said, with grand jury subpoenas and a singular purpose uh to find out who had access, and then you simply start interviewing them.
+And as Jay said, even though this increases the universe of people who might have access to the intercepted phone calls, nonetheless, as I said, with grand jury subpoenas and a singular purpose to find out who had access, and then you simply start interviewing them, very few of these people are ever going to lie about whether or not they spoke to a reporter or an unauthorized person about this.

 And if they do, it's another crime.

-So I I I think it I think the question about why President Obama did this as he was leaving is perhaps more important than than any other question at all.
+So I think the question about why President Obama did this as he was leaving is perhaps more important than any other question at all.

-What is the underlying public policy reason that the it that you increase the number of distributees of something so highly sensitive?
+What is the underlying public policy reason that you increase the number of distributees of something so highly sensitive?

 And they did it, Joe, and they did this with for eight years they didn't bother to do this.